GregMerz/Chess/README.md

 ## Goals

-Currently, I want to implement machine learning to create a computer AI by using neural networks.
+Currently, I want to implement machine learning to create an AI by using neural networks.
 The next thing I want to do is enable remote play.